- Start dateSeptember 2018

-- Course length1 year 3 months (45 weeks across a four-term model)
+- Course length1 year 3 months full time (45 weeks across a four-term model)

-The course covers journalism about fine art, contemporary art and mass and popular culture including painting, music, photography, literature, cinema, travel, celebrity culture.
+MA Arts and Lifestyle Journalism covers journalism about fine art, contemporary art and mass and popular culture including painting, music, photography, literature, cinema, travel, celebrity culture.
 The course encourages a rigorous journalistic approach, with a focus on ethical, international and professional standards.